 Upon realizing this, Koichi Hirabayashi set out to create the world's best audio connections.
 Needless to say, his mission was largely successful.

-Today, all Mogami XLR cables still ship from Japan with a 10-year warranty ready to make history.
+Today, all Mogami XLR cables still ship from Japan with a 10-year warranty, ready to make history.
 Mogami XLR cables are among the best value and, in many cases, the best available.
-These superb cables are used around the world to connect some of the best-sounding, most expensive equipment.
+These superb cables are used worldwide to connect some of the best-sounding, most expensive equipment.

 Mogami cables are a golden ticket to lossless audio and sonic bliss.